 Your Puppy’s Feeding Schedule

 Unlike mature dogs that eat once or twice a day, most puppies need to eat three times a day.
 Make it easier to remember by planning his mealtimes around your own breakfast, lunch, and dinner.
-Wash out his water bowl and make sure it's filled with clean water, too.
+Wash out his water bowl and make sure it’s always filled with clean water, too.

 Schedule Potty Breaks

-Playtime Is Important, Too!
+Playtime Is Important!

-Naps And Bedtime
+Naps and Bedtime

 When it comes to bedtime, some owners set a specific time to settle their puppy down for the night.
 Others just want him to sleep when they sleep.
 It may be easier to set a puppy bedtime and help him get used to the routine.

-Do I Have to Make a Schedule For My Puppy?
+Do I Have to Make a Schedule for My Puppy?

 A Sample Puppy Schedule